-Of the requests received during this reporting period,

-19 were requests for information from federal government agencies.

-TekSavvy provided the requested information

-in response to 18 requests.
+Of the requests received during this reporting period, 4 requests were for information from a federal government agency.
+TekSavvy provided the requested information in response to 2 requests.

-Federal agencies have met with TekSavvy to discuss practices on both sides that respect investigative needs while protecting subscriber privacy.
-As a result, their requests typically result in disclosures if we have relevant information, which is reflected in the higher rate of disclosure in response to these requests.
+Because there are fewer federal agencies than provincial and municipal agencies, and they generally have a good understanding of how TekSavvy's processes work, federal government agency requests typically result in disclosures if we have relevant information.
+This is reflected in the typically high rate of disclosure in response to these requests.
+In this particular case, for unknown reasons, the number of requests was low.